dalesgit/zettelkasten/church/Preaching/advent_4_draft_3.md

 We say to God, "Show us your face."
 But we never really know what that face is going to look like.
 It may well come in the form of a cloud.
 One day at a weekday Eucharist in Hawaii, God showed up in the form of a bird.
 A woman came forward for the laying on of hands, and as I laid hands upon her head, a bird flew out of her abundant hair.
 Not much to do but to cross myself and to acknowledge that God had manifest himself in my presence.

 In Matthew's account of the birth of Jesus God appears in the form of a dream to Joseph.
 "Do not be afraid" was the message.
-It was the message given to Mary by an Angel in the gospel of Luke.
+It was the message given to Mary by an Angel in the Gospel of Luke.
 God often gives the message: **do not be afraid, it will be okay**.

 A thousand years later God appeared to a woman living alone so that she could spend her days with God.
 Her name was Julian.
 Around her there was death and dying and chaos.
-It was the time of the black death in Europe.
+It was the time of the **Black Death** in Europe.
 And then she was struck with an illness that seemed as if it would kill her.
 Instead, God appeared to her over and over again.
 She spent the rest of her days writing down all the messages God gave her.
 She is most famous today for the short phrase that was among those messages:  "All will be well and all manner of things shall be well."

 ## Then and now